YusufMbk/team-profile-gen/README.md

 Since this is a project built with Node.js, you need to install the dependencies.
 You can do this by running **npm install**

-Use the deployed link: https://yusufmbk.github.io/team-profile-gen

-And see the repo: https://github.com/YusufMbk/team-profile-gen
+See the repo here: https://github.com/YusufMbk/team-profile-gen

-Here is a screenshot example also:
+Here is a screenshot example of a HTML file generated also:

 ![screenshot of the deployed page](https://raw.githubusercontent.com/YusufMbk/team-profile-gen/main/screenshot.png)